Overseas student numbers

 The government estimates that higher education ‘exports’ were worth around £21.7 billion to the UK in 2021.
 Their real value has increased by 81% between 2010 and 2021.

-Economic consultancy London Economics estimates that international students starting in 2021/22 would bring economic benefits to the UK of £41.9 billion, have costs to the UK of £4.4 billion, and hence net economic benefits of £37.4 billion.
-The analysis said the economic impact was spread across the entire UK, with international students making a £58 million net economic contribution to the UK economy per parliamentary constituency across the duration of their studies.
+Economic consultancy London Economics estimates that international students starting in 2021/22 would bring economic benefits to the UK of £41.9 billion.
+They cost the UK of £4.4 billion, so their net economic benefits is £37.4 billion.
+They said the economic impact was spread across the entire UK, with international students making a £58 million net economic contribution to the UK economy per parliamentary constituency across the duration of their studies.
 This is equivalent to £560 per member of the resident population.

 Alongside these economic benefits, reports have suggested international students benefit the UK higher education experience by bringing an outward-looking culture to campuses and preparing students for working in a global environment.
 However, concerns have been raised about some international students not having the necessary English language skills to partake in classes and obtain degrees.